deanebarker/content-cloud-profile-visitor-groups/README.md

 These criteria can be combined to define granular Visitor Groups based on profile information.

+This profiles are intended to be ephemeral.
+The use case is when they're populated by some external system -- like a CDP -- on first request, then just held in a session-like state for the duration of the visitor's session, and used as a data source for Visitor Group logic.

 ## Adding Data to a Profile

 The profile can be access via `ProfileManager`, which can be used to inject data.
 The `Profile` object is simply a `ConcurrentDictionary`.